 For information about Harnett County construction permits and inspections, see the Harnett County website.

 Town of Holly Springs

 Contact either the town planning department for Holly Springs or Wake County to find out what the impervious surface limits are for your subdivision.

 At Prestige Pools, it is our business to know the aspects of building an in-ground pool.
-We can help you navigate the intricacies of determining your impervious surface limits and getting the required permits for your project.
-Call us at 919-779-1033 or contact us through our easy-to-use form below.
+We can help you navigate the intricacies of determining your impervious surface limits during the pool-building process. if you are ready to start the process of an in-ground pool addition to your home, please contact us at 919-779-1033 or contact us through our easy-to-use form below.